mjl-/mox/README.md

 - SMTP (with extensions) for receiving, submitting and delivering email.
 - IMAP4 (with extensions) for giving email clients access to email.
 - Webmail for reading/sending email from the browser.
-- SPF/DKIM/DMARC for authenticating messages/delivery, also DMARC reports.
+- SPF/DKIM/DMARC for authenticating messages/delivery, also DMARC aggregate
+  reports.
 - Reputation tracking, learning (per user) host-, domain- and sender address-based reputation from (Non-)Junk email classification.
 - Bayesian spam filtering that learns (per user) from (Non-)Junk email.